Ralakus/wolf-lang/README.md

 ## What is Wolf?
 Wolf is a fast, simple programming language that aims to be user friendly and safe yet give control to the user
 Wolf is the successor to [LabyriLanguage](https://gitlab.com/Ralakus/LabyriLanguage)

+## How can follow the progress?
+* Follow it on Discord!
+There are also some other cool projects on this Discord like FlukeWM, ModEngine, Lir Language, and more https://discord.gg/yhsWwxm